Answers to your burning questions

 Since camp is a program of the Ten Oaks Project and the nickname “acorns” was adopted for our campers and participants, we call it Project Acorn.

-The Ten Oaks Project defines children and youth of LGBTQ+ identities, families and communities as individuals who identify as lesbian, gay, bisexual, trans, two-spirit and/or queer (LGBTQ+), have a(n) LGBTQ+ parent and/or guardian, and/or who broadly speaking, are connected in some way to LGBTQ+ communities (like having a sibling or relative that identifies as LGBTQ+).
+The Ten Oaks Project defines children and youth of 2SLGBTQ+ identities, families and communities as individuals who identify as lesbian, gay, bisexual, trans, two-spirit and/or queer (2SLGBTQ+), have a(n) 2SLGBTQ+ parent and/or guardian, and/or who broadly speaking, are connected in some way to LGBTQ+ communities (like having a sibling or relative that identifies as 2SLGBTQ+).

 How is the program content created for Project Acorn?
 What workshops are being offered, and who else is going to be speaking at the program?